HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/03-risc0.md

 If the proof is correct a `Poe::NewElement(statement, attestation_id)` event is emitted where `statement` is computed by using `risc0` as `verifier-id`.

-This call can fail both if it's not possible deserialize the proof or public inputs (`InvalidProof`, `InvalidPublicInputs`), if the size of the proof or public inputs is excessive (`InvalidProofSize`, `InvalidPublicInputsSize`) or if the proof doesn't verify (`VerifyError`).
+This call can fail both if it's not possible to deserialize the proof or public inputs (`InvalidProof`, `InvalidPublicInputs`), if the size of the proof or public inputs is excessive (`InvalidProofSize`, `InvalidPublicInputsSize`) or if the proof doesn't verify (`VerifyError`).